MohammadWasil/Sentiment-Analysis-IMDb-Movie-Review/README.md

 1) Sentiment Analyses Using Bags of Words - Random Forest

-  i) Change the directory, in read_csv(), to location of your labeledTrainData.tsv. ii) Change the directory, in read_csv(), to location of your testData.tsv. iii) Run the file.
+  i) Change the directory, in read_csv(), to location of your labeledTrainData.tsv.<br/>
+  ii) Change the directory, in read_csv(), to location of your testData.tsv. iii) Run the file.

 2) Sentiment Analyses Using Recurrent Neural Network.

-  i) Change the directory of data_train and data_test to the location of respective dataset. ii) Run the file. iii) First, it will ask for the input for methods of preprocessing the data - which are - Porter Stemming, Stop Wrods, or Neither of them.
+  i) Change the directory of data_train and data_test to the location of respective dataset.<br/>
+  ii) Run the file.<br/>
+  iii) First, it will ask for the input for methods of preprocessing the data - which are - Porter Stemming, Stop Wrods, or Neither of them.<br/>